 - BOR Ice Arena Homeless Shelter Plans Cool Down

-- Seniors Petitions Against Montpelier’s Rec Center Homeless Shelter Plans
+- Seniors Petition Against Montpelier’s Rec Center Homeless Shelter Plans

 - Police Investigate School Bus Shooting; City Clears Encampment From Which Shots Were Allegedly Fired

 - Confirmed: School Bus Gunshot Came from Encampment